 A 2016 paper published in Functional Ecology suggests that some trees certainly can.
-By looking at the responses of two different tree species, sycamore maple (Acer pseudoplantanus) and European beech (Fagus sylvatica), the research team found that trees seem to be able to distinguish between being clipped and being browsed.
-This experiment focused on deer browse.
+By looking at the responses of two different tree species, sycamore maple (Acer pseudoplantanus) and European beech (Fagus sylvatica), the research team found that trees seem to be able to distinguish between being clipped and being browsed, in this case, by deer.
 Deer populations are at historically high densities.
-This has had severe ramifications on forest composition.
+This has had severe ramifications on forest health and composition.
 Tree saplings are especially vulnerable, so much so that we are witnessing an alarming decrease in tree replacement over time.

 The research team tested if trees could sense herbivory in a pretty ingenious way.
 They set out into the forest with pruners.
 Saplings were subjected to two different treatments - simple pruning and pruning followed by the addition of deer saliva.
-The team then took a molecular look at how each tree responded.
+The team then took a look at how each tree responded on a molecular level.
 What they found was quite startling.
 Trees that were subjected to pruning alone began producing a class of hormones called jasmonates.
 This was not surprising as jasmonates are involved in some generic plant defenses.
 The most interesting results came from the treatments in which deer saliva was added.

 Although we still don't know what exactly the trees are responding to in deer saliva, these results nonetheless offer the first evidence of trees not only being able to perceive mammalian herbivores but also responding with an increase in defense compounds.
 Although they only looked at two tree species, it stands to reason that such responses are wide spread throughout many plant lineages.
 It also calls into question previous research that used simple pruning as a proxy for herbivory.
 Taken together, the picture of plants being unresponsive backdrops to more charismatic fauna is entirely erroneous.
 Plants are proving to be quite "aware" of their environment.